How To Measure Recurring Revenue In Salesforce

 How To Increase Recurring Revenue?

-The factors that increase and decrease recurring revenue are:
+The growth drivers that increase MRR and ARR are:

-Often, SaaS businesses encapsulate their strategy of increasing recurring revenue with methods 1 - 3 as 'land and expand'.
-In other words, their approach is to acquire an initial foothold in the customer organization, often with a few users, and increase revenue by gaining more users and selling additional products.
+Often, SaaS businesses encapsulate their strategy for increasing recurring revenue as 'land and expand'.
+In other words, their approach is to establish an initial foothold in the customer organization, typically with a few users, and increase revenue by acquiring more users and selling additional products.

 Conversely, as they grow, these companies also make increased efforts to retain recurring revenue by hiring customer success managers and taking other steps to minimize cancellations.